taha-abbasi/pizza-pets-docs-guide-how-to/game-mechanics/evolution-stages.md

 Certain items, such as **roids (Performance Enhancing Drugs)**, can speed up the evolution process.
 For example:

-* Using roids reduces the block requirements for stage transitions by **33%**, as shown in the “Blocks (With Roids)” column above.
+* **Steroids (Roids)**: Increase evolution rate by **1.5x**, reducing the time required to transition between stages.
+However, this comes at the cost of doubling the heart loss rate (**2x** heart loss).
+* **Coffee**: Does not directly impact evolution speed but reduces the heart loss rate by **1.2x**, which can be useful for survival during stage transitions.

 ### Slowdowns: SADs and Other Factors

 Other items, such as **State Altering Drugs (SADs)**, can **pause or slow down evolution**.
 For instance:

+* **Weed**: Slows evolution by **2x** but also slows heart loss rate by **1.5x**, providing a balance for those focusing on long-term survival.
-* **DMT**: Temporarily pauses the game, freezing evolution progress during its effect.
+* **LSD**: Temporarily pauses the game for **14 days (2016 blocks)**, freezing both heart loss and evolution progress.
+* **DMT**: Provides a high-risk, high-reward mechanic by **instantly evolving your pet to the next stage** or potentially killing it.
+The success rates vary based on the current stage and are particularly low for evolving to Immortal.

-We’ll explore these items and strategies in more detail in the **Advanced Strategies** section.
+We’ll explore these items and strategies in more detail in the **Game Actions Explained** and **Advanced Strategies** sections.

 ***

 ## Evolution and the Bigger Picture 🌟

 Reaching the Immortal stage within Season 1 is a significant achievement.
 It requires planning, efficient use of game actions, and a clear understanding of how evolution works.
-While items like **DMT** and **roids** can provide advantages or introduce complexities, mastering these mechanics is key to thriving in Pizza Pets.
+While items like **roids** and **DMT** can provide acceleration or dramatic shifts, they come with their own risks and trade-offs.

+For players aiming for **Season 2**, evolving all **11 types of pets** to Immortal status will unlock the **breeding feature**, allowing you to create new pets and gain an edge in the next phase of the game.

 ***